Franco Simone: Background

-Born in Acquarica del Capo in the province of Lecce, Simone started his career winning the Castrocaro Music Festival in 1972.
+Born in Acquarica del Capo in the province of Lecce, Apulia, Simone started his career winning the Castrocaro Music Festival in 1972.
 In 1974 he entered the competition at the Sanremo Music Festival with the song "Fiume grande", obtaining his first success in the Italian hit parade.
 "Fiume grande" also had a significant international success in its French and Spanish version (under the titles, respectively, "Je ne comprends plus rien" and "Río Grande").

 In 1976, with the LP Il poeta con la chitarra, Simone got his main success in Italy with the song "Tu e così sia", which peaked fourth in the Italian hit parade.
 In the following years Simone grew his international popularity, especially in Latin America, where he gradually focused his career.

-In 1977 his LP Respiro was a great success, and Respiro, the song that gives the title to the album, is still the best known and loved by the Italian public.
-The following year (1978) he released the album Paesaggio (Landscape) which will obtain a resounding success in Latin America and in particular in Argentina, where, with the following albums, he will repeatedly reach the first position of the charts in the hit parade.
-The song Paisaje will become one of the most popular songs in the Spanish language with dozens of coves like those of Gilda and Vicentico.
+In 1977 he released the LP Respiro, whose title track remains among Simone's most popular songs on streaming.
+The following year (1978) he released the album Paesaggio (Landscape), which reached the top of the hit charts in Argentina.
+The song Paisaje became one of the most popular songs in the Spanish language, with dozens of covers like those of Gilda and Vicentico.

 In 1993 his LP La Ley del Alma (y de la piel), containing the Spanish versions of his songs, reached the 13th position in the USA Billboard Hit Parade, first LP of the parade not sung in English[4].

 From 2008 to 2011 he gave singing lessons at "Star Rose Academy" in Rome where he taught to sister Cristina Scuccia, the winner of The Voice of Italy 2014.

 In 2011 he won the Globo d'oro for Best Song for the song "Accanto" included in the film Native.